paulmelis/sahara-julia/README.md

 # The snake and the serpent - a journey of two languages

-Note: this was written in March 2021, some things will have changed in the Julia ecosystem since then.
+Note: this was written in March 2021 using Julia 1.6RC1, some things will have changed in the Julia ecosystem since then.

 I'm a fairly novice user when it comes to Julia, only starting to dabble in it the summer of 2020.
 My day-to-day chosen languages for development are mostly Python and sometimes a bit of C++ for when things really need high performance.
 But whenever I can get away with using Python I prefer it, as it allows higher-level and cleaner code (yes, this is debatable ;-)), with lots of useful packages you can take advantage of.